California DVBE Certification 2026: Requirements, Size Limits & Ownership Rules

 What is the DVBE size limit in California?

-DVBE uses the California DGS Small Business size standards: $16 million average annual gross receipts over 3 years, or 100 employees for manufacturing.
-Construction firms can alternately qualify as SB-PW at $37 million / 200 employees.
-Unlike federal DBE, there is no personal net worth limit for DVBE.
+DVBE uses the California DGS Small Business size standards: $19 million average annual gross receipts over 3 years, or 100 employees for manufacturing.
+Construction firms can alternately qualify as SB-PW at $46 million / 200 employees.
+DVBE has no personal net worth test of any kind, which is one of the main practical differences from the federal DBE program.

 What is the difference between DVBE and SDVOSB?